 If you provide employees with smartphones for work, then you will also be paying for their call time and data allowance.
 These factors can become very expensive, especially mobile data.
 So, you need to make sure that employees are not making the most of these facilities for personal use, ramping up the company phone bill.

 Keeping the above factors in mind, it is easy to see that proper mobile device management is essential before you allow mobile devices to connect to your network.
-The key requirements of an MDM system are:
+The key requirements of mobile device management software are:

 - Remote configuration – both individual and en masse